 “What is his name?”

 If you go delving into this topic elsewhere, you will find much written on the theory of narrative.
 It is an academic subject in its own right.
-You will find discussions of different types of narrator and their role in the story.
+You will find discussions of different types of narrators and their roles in the story.
 This is all good and, mostly, very interesting.
-However, for the context of this book, it not needed.
+However, for the context of this book, it is not needed.

-This all said there is one little wrinkle that you may find very help and that’s the two main type of third person viewpoints:
+That all said, there is one little wrinkle that you may find very helpful, and that’s the two main types of third-person viewpoints:

-Third Person Omniscient — This is a less common narrative perspective, though it still seen in modern writing.
-Third person omniscient has the narrator focus on multiple characters.
-This means that even though there may be one main character, you will often see chapters that focus fully on other characters.
-Two very popular examples of this narrative standpoint are The Da Vinci Code and the Game of Thrones series.
+Third-Person Omniscient — This is a less common narrative perspective, though it is still seen in modern writing.
+Third-person omniscient has the narrator’s focus on multiple characters.
+This means that, even though there may be one main character, you will often see chapters that focus fully on other characters.
+Two very popular examples of this narrative viewpoint are The Da Vinci Code and the Game of Thrones series.

-This book is written for writers who write in third person.
-Yes, the techniques will work for first person writers, and yes, writers of first person stories will benefit from applying these techniques.
+This book is written for authors who write in third person.
+Yes, the techniques will work for first-person authors, and, yes, authors of first-person stories will benefit from applying these techniques.
 However, the focus is on third person.